swarn4399/swarn4399.github.io/hire-me.md

 ---
 layout: default
-title: Hire Me!
+title: About Me
-permalink: /hire-me/
+permalink: /about-me/
 ---

-## Let's go!

 I am always on the lookout for exciting opportunities to contribute to innovative projects and tackle challenges across diverse fields.
 If you have a role for me or are seeking a dedicated collaborator with an insatiable thirst for knowledge and a passion for building a smarter, better world, please reach out.
 Together, we can create a data-driven future that's both thrilling and impactful!